Saturday, April 10, 2010 | 4:49 p.m.

 The devils’ horns illuminate, they are battery powered, and the lights flash at variable speeds.
 There is a very fast speed, and a somewhat slower speed.
-And there is no speed, which allows for the glowing red light to beam without pause from your skull.
+And there is no speed, which allows for only the unbroken, glowing red light to beam from your skull.

 It is a devil of a time.
 Let’s spend a night with AC/DC as the ringing in my ears assures me that I will never be truly alone: